Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Strong reversibility of unipotent elements in

-In the following lemma, we classify strongly reversible elements in $ \mathrm{SL}(n,\C) $ having $-1$ as only eigenvalue.
+The next result classify strongly reversible elements in $\mathrm{SL}(n, \C)$ with $-1$ as their only eigenvalue.

-\begin{lemma} Let $A$ be an element of $\mathrm{SL}(n,\C)$ with $-1$ as its only eigenvalue, and ${\d}(n)$ be the corresponding partition in the Jordan decomposition of $A$.
-Then $A$ is strongly reversible if and only if at least one of the following conditions holds: \begin{enumerate} \item ${\O}_{\d(n)}$ is non-empty, \item $\lvert \E_{{\d}(n)}^2 \rvert $ is even. \end{enumerate} \end{lemma} \begin{proof} The proof follows using a similar line of argument as done in \lemref{lem-unipotent-strong-rev-SL(n,C)}. \end{proof}
+\begin{proposition} Let $A$ be an element of $\mathrm{SL}(n,\C)$ with $-1$ as its only eigenvalue.
+Then $A$ is strongly reversible if and only if at least one of the following conditions holds. \begin{enumerate} \item There is a Jordan block $\mathrm{J}(-1, 2r+1)$ of odd size in the Jordan decomposition of $A$. \item The total number of Jordan blocks of the form $\mathrm{J}(-1, 4k+2)$ in the Jordan decomposition of $A$ is even. \end{enumerate} \end{proposition}